 PayScale reports that the average yearly salary for a WordPress project manager is $68,000, while a WordPress support specialist makes an average of $47,000 per year.
 These figures highlight the range of salaries available across various WordPress jobs in the US.

-Overall, the data shows that WordPress developers command the highest average salary among the five common WordPress jobs in the US, likely due to the technical skills and expertise required for this role.
+The data shows that WordPress developers command the highest average salary among the five common WordPress jobs in the US, likely due to the technical skills and expertise required for this role.

 However, it’s important to note that salaries can vary significantly depending on factors such as experience, location, and job requirements, so it’s essential to research salary expectations for your specific role and negotiate a fair salary that aligns with your skills and experience.